 Symptoms and Signs

-Derangement without reduction usually causes no sound, but maximum opening between the tips of the upper and lower incisors is reduced from the normal 45 to 50 mm to ≤ 30 mm.
-Pain and a change in the patients' perception of their bite generally result.
+Disk derangement without reduction usually causes no sound, but maximum opening between the tips of the upper and lower incisors is reduced from the normal 45 to 50 mm to ≤ 30 mm.
+Pain and a change in the patient's perception of their bite generally result.
+It usually manifests acutely in a patient with a chronically clicking joint; about 8 to 9% of the time, the patient wakes up unable to open the jaw fully.

 Capsulitis results in localized joint pain, tenderness, and, sometimes, restricted opening.

-MRI is usually done to confirm presence of derangement or to determine why a patient is not responding to treatment.
+MRI is usually done to confirm presence of a disk derangement or to determine why a patient is not responding to treatment.

 Capsulitis is often diagnosed based on a history of injury or infection along with exquisite tenderness over the joint and by exclusion when pain remains after treatment for myofascial pain syndrome, disk derangement, arthritis, and structural asymmetries.
 However, capsulitis may be present with any of these conditions.